Personal Immigration

 Graduate Visa Application Timing and Deadlines

 You must submit your Graduate Visa application before your existing Student permission expires.
 You can only apply once you have successfully completed your course and your education provider has notified the Home Office of your course completion.
+You do not need to wait until graduation or until you have received a certificate.
 It is therefore important to confirm with your university or college when they have made the necessary notification.

 Graduate Visa Application Process

 Applications for a Graduate Visa must be made online from within the UK.
 You will need to complete an online application form, provide your Confirmation of Acceptance for Studies (CAS) reference number from your student visa application and upload supporting documents.
+Where applicable, you must also provide written consent from a Government or international scholarship agency if it paid both your course fees and living costs in the 12 months before the application.
 In many cases, applicants will be able to verify their identity using the ‘UK Immigration: ID Check’ mobile app.
 Where this is not possible, you may be required to attend a biometric appointment at a UK Visa and Citizenship Application Services (UKVCAS) centre.

 Graduate Visa Processing Timeframes

 The Home Office currently aims to process Graduate Visa applications within 8 weeks of the application date.
-While most applications are decided sooner, it is advisable to apply as early as possible and avoid making non-essential travel plans until a decision has been received.
+While most applications are decided sooner, it is advisable to apply as early as possible and you must not travel outside the UK, Ireland, the Channel Islands or the Isle of Man while your application is pending, as your application will be withdrawn if you do.

 10. Graduate Visa Fees and Immigration Health Surcharge

 In addition to the application fee, Graduate Visa applicants are also required to pay the Immigration Health Surcharge (IHS).
 The IHS grants access to the UK’s National Health Service (NHS) on broadly the same terms as a UK resident.
 The Immigration Health Surcharge for Graduate Visa applicants is currently £1,035 for each year of leave granted.
-This means that applicants who are granted two years of leave following completion of a bachelor’s or master’s degree will be required to pay £2,070 in Immigration Health Surcharge fees, while applicants who are granted three years of leave following completion of a doctoral qualification will be required to pay £3,105.
+This means that applicants who are granted two years of leave following completion of a bachelor’s or master’s degree where they apply on or before 31 December 2026 will be required to pay £2,070 in Immigration Health Surcharge fees, while applicants who are granted three years of leave following completion of a doctoral qualification will be required to pay £3,105.
+Applicants who will be granted 18 months from 1 January 2027 should check the IHS payable at the date of application, as the amount will be confirmed during the online application process.

 Both the application fee and the Immigration Health Surcharge must be paid in full at the point of application.